-The requirement for participation in an approved Interlaboratory Comparison Program is provided to ensure that independent checks on the precision and accuracy of the measurements of radioactive material in environmental sample matrices are performed.
-This comparison is part of the quality assurance program for environmental monitoring to demonstrate that the sampling results are valid for the purposes of Section IV.B.2 of Appendix I to Ref.
-1.

-This Interlaboratory Comparison Program contributes to safety by providing assurance that environmental sampling will be accurate and precise.
-This allows more accurate evaluation of the impact of radionuclide releases caused by normal operation and Anticipated Operational Transients.

-The Interlaboratory Comparison Program is a major component of the quality assurance program for the Radiological Environmental Monitoring Program.
+BASES BACKGROUND The requirement for participation in an approved Interlaboratory Comparison Program is provided to ensure that independent checks on the precision and accuracy of the measurements of radioactive material in environmental sample matrices are performed.
+This comparison is part of the guality assurance program for environmental monitoring to demonstrate that the sampling results are valid for the purposes of Section IV.B.2 of Appendix I of Reference 1.
+APPLICABLE This Interlaboratory Comparison Program contributes to safety by providing assurance that environmental sampling will be accurate and SAFETY precise.
+This allows more accurate evaluation of the impact of ANALYSES radionuclide releases caused by normal operation and Anticipated Operational Transients.
+REQUIREMENTS The Interlaboratory Comparison Program is a major component of the FOR OPERABILITY quality assurance program for the Radiological Environmental Monitoring Program.
 It involves the comparison of Columbia Generating Station analytical results obtained and compared to samples containing known concentrations of various radionuclides.
 The program participates in the Environmental Measurements Laboratory (EML) intercomparison program.
 It also participates in local and regional intercomparison studies.

-This RFO is applicable at all times.

-Failures associated with the Interlaboratory Comparison Program must be reported to the NRC in the next Radiological Environmental Operating Report.

-SURVEILLANCE REQUIREMENTS This surveillance requires analysis of radioactive material supplied as part of the Interlaboratory Comparison Program.
+APPLICABILITY The RFO is applicable at all times.
+COMPENSATORY Failures associated with the Interlaboratory Comparison Program must be MEASURES reported to the NRC in the next Radiological Environmental Operating Report.
+SURVEILLANCE This surveillance requires analysis of radioactive material REQUIREMENTS supplied as part of the Interlaboratory Comparison Program.
 REFERENCES 1.
 10 CFR 50, Appendix A.